BCWResearch/HelloWorld/README.md

 ### Prometheus and Grafana
 Deploying these resources have been handled in the Terraform step.

+However, in the event that the Prometheus server does not automatically retrieve the metrics from the Docker image/service you just deployed, you may use the `prometheus_configmap.yml` in the root directory of this repository to enable this behaviour.

+Essentially, you will to replace the inline configmap yaml that is being defined within the `kube-prometheus-stackr-server` configmap resource under the `prometheus.yml |` section header.

+You can copy and paste the entirety of the `scrape_configs` header or just the parts that specifically target the HelloWeb3 application.

+Use this command to do so:
+`kubectl edit configmap kube-prometheus-servr-stackr -n monitoring` and it will bring you into an editable VIM window in your command line terminal.
+Use `i` once in this screen to edit.

+Simply copy paste the `scrape_configs` sections between the two yamls, and you should be good to go.
+Exit with `:wq`.
 ## Accessing resources
 In order to access the URL for the services, use the same command as in the Ingress step:
 ```